Multidimensional Rovella-like attractors: The construction

 In this setting we can now perturb the flow inside the tubular neighborhood in the same way as to produce a kind of Cherry flow, introducing two hyperbolic saddle singularities $\hat s$ and $s_1$.
 Here the extra dimensions are very useful to enable us to introduce such saddle fixed point with the adequate dimensions of stable and unstable manifolds.
 The saddle $s_1$ has $k+1$ expanding eigenvalues $\bar\lambda_0,\dots,\bar\lambda_{k}$, the remaining $4$ contracting eigenvalues $\bar\lambda_j, j=k+1,\dots,k+4$, and $s_1$ is sectionally dissipative: $\bar\lambda_i+\bar\lambda_j<0$ for all $i\le k$ and $j>k$.
 In fact the extra dimensions are essential to allow the construction of such a saddle.

 The other saddle $\hat s$ has $k+2$ expanding eigenvalues and $3$ contracting ones.
 We assume that this perturbation is done in such a way that the $(k+1)$-dimensional unstable manifold of $s_1$ \emph{contains} $\TT^k_1$, see Figure~\ref{fig:tubularperturb}, and the stable manifold of $s_1$ is everywhere tangent to the subspace given by the direction of the stable manifolds of the solid tori together with the $x_2$ direction.
-In this way we can still quotient out the stable leaves, which are preserved by the perturbed flow.
+In this way we can still quotient out the stable leaves, which are preserved by the perturbed flow. \emph{This is the flow of $X$ in the statement of Theorem~\ref{mthm:pri}.}

 \begin{remark} Since $P_2$ is part of the unstable manifold of $s_0$, then we have constructed a saddle connection between $s_0$ and $s_1$.
 Because the stable manifold of $s_1$ is $3$-dimensional, we can keep the connection for nearby vector fields restricted to a $(k+2)$-codimension submanifold of the space of all smooth vector fields: all we have to do is to keep one branch of the one-dimensional unstable manifold of $s_0$ contained in the $3$-dimensional local stable manifold of $s_1$, and this submanifold has codimension $k+2$.
 See Figure~\ref{fig:saddle-connection}. \end{remark}